 Every case is different therefore different factors may be considered when making these difficult decisions.
 The success of your case is based on the facts and circumstances surrounding it.
 So it is important that you seek counsel from a qualified move-away attorney in Thousand Oaks.

 In order for your custody arrangements to succeed it must be stable and continuous.
 Courts generally consider whether the current arrangement is working or not.
 Move away cases can be very disruptive since they interfere with the child’s routine and established a schedule.
 If your current custody arrangement is working, the court may determine a move-away is not in the best interest of the children.
 When a parent moves away, the visitation schedule tends to change significantly.
 This will not help advance your case unless you can prove the relocation will benefit the children in so many ways.

 Some parents don’t understand when their circumstances qualify for a sole custody or physical custody agreement.
 Courts generally take a look at the current timeshare and responsibilities both parents have.
 In other words, both parents should spend equal time with the child, notwithstanding what the custody judgment implies.
 If there is no child custody adjudication, the court uses the best interest of the children’s standard to determine if the relocation should be granted.

 You should trust your relocation case only to a qualified child custody attorney.
 At the Law Offices of Stephanie L. Mahdavi, we have the experience and skill your case requires.
 We understand this is a difficult decision for you and your loved ones.
 This is why we handle all the legalities so that you can focus on your family and other new opportunities in your life.
 We take our time to study each case and ensure a successful outcome.
-We look forward to speaking with you and offering you a free initial consultation to discuss the circumstances surrounding your move-away case.
+We look forward to speaking with you and offering you an initial consultation to discuss the circumstances surrounding your move-away case.